dxc-technology/halstack-style-guide/guidelines/components/radio/README.md

 # Radio button

-Radio buttons are elements that let the user select one option within a options group.
-It is the correct election when it has a list with six elements or fewer items, when the user needs to pick one mutually exclusive choice from the list.
+Radio buttons are UI elements that let the user make a mutually exclusive selection from a group of options.
-Clicking a non-selected radio button will deselect whatever other button was previously selected in the list.

 ## Usage